arob5/arob5.github.io/_posts/2024-05-19-Gaussian-Measures-multivariate.md

 In words, the covariance operator $\mathcal{C}\left(y, y^\prime \right)$ outputs the covariance between the one dimensional projections of $X$ along the directions
 $y$ and $y^\prime$.
-Given that the multivariate Gaussian measure is defined in terms of its one-dimensional projections, this definitely should feel fairly natural.
+Given that the multivariate Gaussian measure is defined in terms of its one-dimensional projections, this should feel fairly natural.
 In fact, we see that the Fourier transform of $\mu$ can be written as
 $$
 \hat{\mu}(y) = \exp\left\{i\langle y, m\rangle - \frac{1}{2}\mathcal{C}(y,y) \right\}.